okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 </div>

-Note that there is polling on this page to determine whether the user scans the QR Code, however, it will be terminated in the next step when the user selects a different enrollment channel.
+Note that there is polling on this page to determine whether the user scans the QR Code; however, it will be terminated in the next step when the user selects a different enrollment channel.

 ### 3: Select enroll with another chennel